intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started.md

-# Energy Management
+# Introduction
 ---

-The Energy Management API provides data for energy accounting and allows users and vendors to monitor and control their Energy Assets and Energy Management Devices.
+The Energy Management API provides energy accounting data and event notifications, for users and vendors to monitor and control their Energy Assets and Energy Management Devices.

 Energy | Assets | Devices
 --- | --- | ---